Skip to main content

 Developing future leaders.

-An important aspect of an NHA education includes helping students become well-rounded individuals who better understand and appreciate the difference between right and wrong.
+An essential component of an NHA education is character building, which helps students grow into well-rounded individuals who can discern and appreciate the difference between right and wrong.
 We do this through an encouraging, educational program that rewards positive daily decisions in our Moral Focus Program.
 Learning moral virtues is as important as anything else a child will learn at school.
 Knowing how to do the right thing and treating others with respect and kindness will impact every aspect of their lives.

 Moral Focus Virtues

-As part of the Moral Focus Program, a new Moral Focus Virtue is emphasized each month of the school year, and at least three days a week, our students learn about Virtues through stories, discussions, and fun activities.
-They learn to use:
+As part of the Moral Focus Program, character building is at the heart of our approach, with a new Moral Focus Virtue is emphasized each month of the school year.
+At least three days a week, students engage in stories, discussions, and fun activities designed to teach these virtues.
+Through this character-building process, they learn to use:

 Moral Focus virtue Wisdom